SMT (media company): GOTO Board

 SMT’s GOTO Board (Giant On-Air Talent Operated Board) is a large touchscreen monitor and analysis tool that announcers use to stop and pause video and drag-and-drop statistics.
 It has been used both in sports and entertainment shows, such as MLB Network and the BET channel’s 106 & Park music video show.

 SMART and Augmented Reality

 SMT’s SMART system utilizes SMT’s image-stitch technology to display graphics and signage within a live virtual scene.
 SMART Line produces digital markers on a pitch, such as the first down marker on a football field, and SMART VIP displays on-air graphics including signage, billboards and video displays.
 SMART Studio produces real-time 3D virtual studios.

 For NBC Sunday Night Football, SMT has provided augmented reality products such as Night Vision, which can be used on replays to highlight the on-field action by blacking out the field around the players while retaining the yard markers.

-Clients

-SMT has provided data and social media for many regional and national TV channels, including: